Mathématique: Chapter 46

 Hit Points.

-He rand a hand through his damp hair and, deeply unsettled, stepped back a pace, unable to ask any of the thousands of follow-up questions that had already begun to press against his thoughts.
-“Eli,” he said.
+He ran a hand through his damp hair and, deeply unsettled, stepped back a pace, unable to ask any of the thousands of follow-up questions already pressing against his thoughts.

 “You done?”
-Eli replied, without looking at him, “because I wanted to ask you about—”
+Eli kept his eyes on the screen.
+“Because I wanted to ask you about—”

-“Eli,” Rush repeated.
-“Where did you get that game?”
+“Eli,” Rush said, ignoring him, “where did y’ find that game?”

-Something in his tone made Eli say, “be right back guys,” into his headset and freeze the display before turning to look at him.
+Something in his tone made Eli say, “Be right back,” into his headset.
+He froze the display, then turned to look at Rush.

 “Where?”
 Rush repeated.

-“Um, the normal place?”
-Eli said, his eyebrows coming together, his words at half tempo.
+“Uh, the normal place?”
+Eli frowned, his words at half tempo.
 “It goes with a popular franchise.
 Wormhole X-treme?
-Maybe you’ve heard of it.
-Though I’m not sure whether you’d remember if you had?
+Maybe you’ve heard of it, though I’m not sure if you’d remember if you had?
 I still don’t get this whole ‘I remember math and how to talk but not my life’ thing you have going.
-Anyway, the franchise, in general, is incredibly lame.
-Except for this one character who’s the ambassador of nerds everywhere and is basically a socially awkward, space-faring Indiana Jones mixed with like, I don’t know, some kind of martyr out of some religious tradition.
+The franchise is, like, really underrated.
+It has such a corny name, y’know?
+But it’s got great characters.
+Especially Dr. Levant.
+He’s, like, the Ambassador of Nerds Everywhere.
+Like a socially awkward, space-faring Indiana Jones mixed with, like, a religious martyr?
 He always dies and never gets the ladies.
-Anyway though, the game?
-The game is kick ass.
 Why do you ask?”

-“I can read that,” Rush said, pointing at a glowing block of text, emblazoned onto a futuristic looking silver wall that had been frozen in the center of Eli’s screen.
+“I can read that.”
+Rush pointed at a glowing block of text, emblazoned onto a futuristic silver wall, frozen in the center of Eli’s screen.

-“I mean,” Rush replied, anxiety tightening up the lapses in his diction that no amount of concentration seemed to be able to reliably fix, “that it’s written in a language I can read.”
+“I mean,” Rush replied, anxiety tightening up the lapses in his diction that no amount of concentration could reliably fix, “that it’s written in a language I can read.”

 “What does it say, then?”
-Eli replied, in skeptical challenge, pulling a folded sheet of paper out of his pocket.
+Eli replied in skeptical challenge.
+He pulled his folded sheet of graph paper out of his pocket.

-“It says, ‘if you would open a cyphered lock, you must demonstrate the skill to use that which it conceals.
-Take the lexicon to the ‘Temple of Darkness’ and—
+“It says, ‘If you would open a cyphered lock, you must demonstrate the skill to use that which it conceals.
+Take the Promethean Lexicon to the Temporal Shrine and—

-“Whoa,” Eli said, holding up a hand, his eyes on his own scrawled paragraph as he scrambled for a pen.
+“Whoa!”
+Eli held up a hand, his eyes on his own scrawled paragraph.
+He scrambled blindly for a pen.
 “Whoa.
-Take the lexicon where now?”
+We’re taking the lexicon where now?”

-“Eli,” Rush snapped.
-“I feel that you are missing the salient point here.”
+“Eli,” Rush said, grasping for patience that didn’t seem to come naturally.
+“I feel you’re missing the salient point here.”

 Rush opened his hands.

 “You must play,” Eli said.
 “Or.
 You must have played, before you had your Air Force run-in.
 That’s probably the best explanation.
-You must have played and found the Lexicon and cracked it and studied it to the point of relative fluency?
-Or you must be involved in game development.”
+You must have played and found the Lexicon and cracked it and studied it to the point of relative fluency?”

-“Do I seem like the kind of person who would waste his time in any such manner?”
+“Do I seem like the kind of person who’d waste his time in any such manner?”
 Rush asked.

-“It’s a pretty cerebral game,” Eli said, “but, well, when you put it like that, not really.
+“It’s a pretty cerebral game,” Eli said, “but, yeah, when you put it like that, not really.
 But the other, far more awesome, explanation is that you picked this language up somewhere else, which, can I just say as an aside?
 Is unbelievably cool.
-Also, my motivation to win this game has only increased if such a thing is possible.”
+Maybe Wormhole X-treme really IS a front for the Air Force!
+Oh god, my motivation to beat this game just increased to mind-destroying levels.”

 “What is the name of this language, in the game?”

 “Promethean,” Eli said.
-“Does that match what’s going on in your brain?”
+“Does that match what’s in your brain?”

-“I’m not sure I should say,” Rush replied, controlling the desire to pace the short available stretch of floorspace in front of Eli’s closet.
+“I’m not sure I should say.”
+Rush suppressed the desire to pace the short stretch of floor in front of Eli’s closet.

 “I can only help you to the extent that you trust me,” the young man said.